 For more information

-To learn more about what BE WELL is doing in Blue Earth County, including how to partner with us in making our communities healthier places to live, feel free to contact us.
+To learn more about Blue Earth County SHIP, including how to partner with us in making our communities healthier places to live, feel free to contact us.
+To learn more about what SHIP is doing in the rest of Minnesota, Visit the Minnesota Department of Health SHIP webpage.